Securing OS is as important as your website, web applications, online business.

 Finding the origin IP is possible, and as a best practice, you shouldn’t be exposing your server IP to the public Internet.
 There are multiple ways to hide the “Origin IP” to prevent the DDoS on your cloud/VPS server.

 Use a load balancer (LB) – implement an Internet-facing load balancer, so server IP is not exposed to the Internet.
-There are many load balancer you can choose from – Google Cloud LB, AWS ELB, Linode Nodebalancer, DO LB, etc.
+There are many load balancers you can choose from – Google Cloud LB, AWS ELB, Linode Nodebalancer, DO LB, etc.

-When you implement CDN, you configure DNS A record with anycast IP address provided by CDN provider.
+When you implement CDN, you configure DNS A record with the anycast IP address provided by the CDN provider.
 By doing this, you are advertising CDN provider IP for your domain and origin is not exposed.

 There is many CDN provider to accelerate the website performance, DDoS protection, WAF & many other features.

 So pick the CDN provider who provider performance & security both.

 Tweak the Kernel settings & iptables – you can leverage iptables to block suspicious requests, non-SYN, bogus TCP flag, private subnet and more.